Tilman Fertitta: Texans

 During the process of building the Houston Texans as an NFL team, Fertitta was one of the original investors in creating the franchise.
-He was a partner of Texans owner Bob McNair until 2008 when he had to sell his interest in the franchise because he owns the Golden Nugget casino chain (a Landry's subsidiary) and NFL rules state any staff member of a team cannot be associated with gambling.
+He was a partner of Texans owner Bob McNair until 2008 when he had to sell his interest in the franchise because he owns the Golden Nugget casino chain (a Landry's subsidiary) and NFL rules state no staff member of a team can be associated with gambling.
 Both Fertitta and McNair were disappointed, as Fertitta was part of the franchise since its establishment.